 Our curriculum exposes you to a broad range of dance techniques including modern dance and ballet, jazz, tap, African and other world dance forms.
 You also learn about related areas such as improvisation, choreography, dance history and music for dance.

-Dance faculty members have extensive experience as choreographers, performers, directors, educators and researchers with expertise in:
+Faculty members have extensive experience as choreographers, performers, directors, educators and researchers with expertise in:

-You can meet other students who share your dance interest by participating in the Chi Tau Epsilon national dance honor society and the DANCE UNiT student organization.
-DANCE UNiT also provides opportunities to perform and present choreography at its annual Daybreak Performance event.
+DANCE UNiT also provides performance opportunities and presents choreography at its annual Daybreak Performance event.
 Other performance opportunities are available through events hosted by the department and the American College Dance Festival Association.

 The B.F.A. degree requires you to complete 76 credit hours in dance with strong emphases on dance technique, creative studies, dance theory and professional preparation.
 The B.A. degree requires 48 credit hours to be completed.
 Both degrees have additional course requirements in human anatomy and physiology.

-Our Career Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+Our Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.
+In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For details, visit www.unt.edu/credit.

-If you're attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning will help you receive the maximum amount of transfer credits.
+If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-More than 3,500 students transfer to UNT.
+Each year, 3,800 students transfer to UNT.